sunithan29/embedded_security/README.md

-# Secure Communication for Applications on embedded devices
+# Secure Communication for applications on embedded devices

  Project: Decentralizing authentication and authorization in embedded devices